How Does Bitcoin Mining Work?

 - Once maximum nodes agree with the solution, the transaction block is verified and is then added to the blockchain.

-- Now, after the addition of the transaction block, the 10 BTC associated with the transaction data is transferred to B from A.
+- Now, after the addition of the transaction block, the 10 BTC associated with the transaction data is transferred to Bob from Alice.

 Requirements to Mine Bitcoin

-- Specialized mining hardware called “application-specific integrated circuits,” or ASICs.
+- Specialized mining hardware is called “application-specific integrated circuits,” or ASICs.

 - A Bitcoin mining software to join the Blockchain network.